CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **contour plot** shows a three-dimensional (3‑D) representation of values for a gridded dataset (e.g., one that can be used in the Tile Plot) ([Figure 10‑20](#Figure10-20)).
 Note that the 3-D contour plot is displayed in its own window (i.e., not in the VERDI window).
 The current time step and layer can be adjusted using controls above the plot.
 You can also animate the plot over time using an option in the **Plot** pull-down menu ([Figure 10‑21](#Figure10-21)).
 In addition, the contour plots can be rotated in three dimensions to achieve different viewing angles by using the left mouse button to grab and rotate the plot ([Figure 10‑22](#Figure10-22)).

 <a id=Figure10-20></a>
 Figure 10‑20.
-Contour Plot
+Contour Plot<br>
 <img src="media/image045.png"/>

 <a id=Figure10-21></a>
 Figure 10‑21.
-Contour Plot Menu Options
+Contour Plot Menu Options<br>
 <img src="media/image046.png"/>

 <a id=Figure10-22></a>
 Figure 10‑22.
-Rotated Contour Plot
+Rotated Contour Plot<br>
 <img src="media/image047.png"/>